Macron aims to 'calm things down' in address to France over pension changes

 Human rights groups and opposition politicians have denounced what they view as an excessive use of force by the police during these protests.

+"Unbelievable!
+We are going to have Emmanuel Macron, the monarch who is going to welcome King Charles III in Versailles," Sandrine Rousseau, a senior lawmaker from the Ecologist party said.
+"Of course he should cancel this visit.
+Is the priority really to welcome Charles III in Versailles?"

-(Reporting by Benoit Van Overstraeten, Jean-Stephane Brosse, Dominique Vidalon, ELizabeth Pineau; Writing by Ingrid Melander; Editing by Christina Fincher)
+(Reporting by Benoit Van Overstraeten, Jean-Stephane Brosse, Dominique Vidalon, ELizabeth Pineau, John Irish; Writing by Ingrid Melander; Editing by Christina Fincher and Emelia Sithole-Matarise)

 ((ingrid.melander@thomsonreuters.com, Twitter @IngridMelander; +33 1 80 98 12 61;))